Blog

 Since LigoLab’s inception in 2006, there has never been a need to roll back a single implementation to a previous LIS.
 Every go-live, regardless of lab size, complexity, or specialty, has been successful.
 This is not by chance; it’s the result of a time-tested, disciplined approach that combines robust planning, agile configuration, and white-glove support at every stage.

-While any transition can come with a learning curve, LigoLab has designed a post-go-live phase - called HyperCare - to absorb that curve and turn it into a rapid optimization period.
+While any transition can come with a learning curve, LigoLab has designed a post-go-live phase, called HyperCare, to absorb that curve and turn it into a rapid optimization period.

 During HyperCare, a dedicated response team is assigned to your lab to monitor all activity in real time, triage and resolve issues immediately, and fine-tune configurations as staff provide feedback.
 This team is composed of senior implementation leads, product specialists, and, if needed, they escalate directly to LigoLab’s engineering team for fast-track resolution.

 Support during HyperCare is not reactive - it’s proactive.
 The support team often identifies and resolves friction points before your team even reports them.
-In parallel, the support team monitors KPIs daily and conducts frequent check-ins to ensure all stakeholders, from lab techs to administrators to pathologists, are comfortable, confident, and fully operational.
+In parallel, the support team monitors KPIs daily and conducts frequent check-ins to ensure all stakeholders, from lab techs to administrators and pathologists, are comfortable, confident, and fully operational.

 This level of intensity during the first 1–2 weeks not only prevents disruption but also builds internal momentum and trust in the new LIS system.
 It’s one of the key reasons why labs that go live with LigoLab stay with LigoLab and scale over time.